-Tarrant, A., Way, L. and Ladlow, L. (2020) Negotiating ‘earning’ and ‘caring’ through the COVID-19 crisis: change and continuities in the parenting and employment trajectories of young fathers, Briefing Paper One
+- Tarrant, A., Way, L. and Ladlow, L. (2020) Negotiating ‘earning’ and ‘caring’ through the Covid-19 crisis: change and continuities in the parenting and employment trajectories of young fathers,

-Tarrant, A., Ladlow, L. and Way, L. (2020) From social isolation to local support: Relational change and continuities for young fathers in the context of the COVID 19 crisis, Briefing Paper Two
+- Tarrant, A., Ladlow, L. and Way, L. (2020) From social isolation to local support: Relational change and continuities for young fathers in the context of the Covid -19 crisis, COVID-19 FYFF Briefing Paper Two.

-Tarrant, A., Way, W. and Ladlow, L. (2021) Supporting at a distance: the challenges and opportunities of supporting young fathers through the COVID-19 pandemic, Briefing Paper Three
+- Tarrant, A., Way, W. and Ladlow, L. (2021) Supporting at a distance: the challenges and opportunities of supporting young fathers through the Covid-19 pandemic, COVID-19 Briefing Paper Three – Supporting at a distance.

-The Diverse Dads Collaborative (2021) Researching inclusive support for (young) fathers, A community-led study, Full Project Report
+The Diverse Dads Collaborative (2021) Diverse Dads – Researching inclusive support for (young) fathers, A community-led study, Full Project Report.

 NCRM Telephone Methods Toolkit